-October Update: Valuation Interest Rate Changes for Life and Annuities
+August Update: Valuation Interest Rate Changes for Life and Annuities

-The 2025 Valuation Rate determination window opened July 1, 2024, and this will determine the Annuity Valuation Rates for 2025 and the Life Reserve and Nonforfeiture Rates for 2026 – though these latter rates are not expected to change based on present trends.
+Status: The 2026 Valuation Rate determination window opened July 1, and it will determine the Annuity Valuation Rates for 2026 and the Life Reserve and Nonforfeiture Rates for 2027.
+The Annuity Valuation Rates for 2025 and the Life Reserve and Nonforfeiture Rates for 2026 are now final, and are discussed further, below.

 Please see the attached chart, reflecting our interpretation of the applicable regulations.
 We will continue to monitor these trends and provide updates as relevant information is available.